-What are lipids?
+What are Lipids?

 Preliminary Work for Lipid Digestion and the Reabsorption of Lipids

 Bile acid contains bile salts and bile acids.
 Bile acids attach to the fat particles, which results in a negative surface charge.
 This process facilitates the binding of a colipase to the triglycerides.
-The colipase acts as a bridge by binding the enzyme that is actually necessary for hydrolysis: the pancreas lipase.
-Now, the pancreas lipase can start to break down the esterified fats and split off the fatty acids on the boundary surface of the lipid-water suspension.
+The colipase acts as a bridge by binding the enzyme that is necessary for hydrolysis: the pancreas lipase.
+Now, the pancreas lipase can start to break down the interesterified fats and split off the fatty acids on the boundary surface of the lipid-water suspension.

 Absorption of Lipids in the Lymphatic System and the Formation of Chylomicrons

 The absorption of mixed micelles from the lumen of mucosa cells is a passive process that occurs along a concentration gradient with the help of gut motility through the brush border membrane.
 Mucosa cells contain the fatty acid-binding protein (FABP), then the ‘reassembly of lipids’ follows inside the smooth endoplasmic reticulum.

 Once more triglycerides are formed through the esterification of free fatty acids and glycerides.
 Phospholipids and cholesterol are resynthesized as well.
 The newly built lipids migrate through the cisternae of the Golgi apparatus to the rough endoplasmic reticulum where apolipoproteins are added.
 The so-called chylomicrons are formed with apolipoproteins 48 and A1.